Qinka/Qinka-Blog/post/haskell/memoization_in_haskell.md

 This is a problem in the *Introduction to Algorithms*.
 It is a problem solved by dynamic programming.

-In the book, there are two table which call **m** and **s**.
+In the book, there are two tables which call **m** and **s**.
 The following function is the one to get that function and using memoization.

 ```haskell
 rmvMkM :: [Int] -> Array (Int,Int) (Int,Int)